 Something funny about this recipe…when I was making it, Mike saw the chopped chocolate I was using (which is completely unsweetened!) and grabbed a piece; before I could tell him I didn’t think he’d enjoy it, he stuffed it in his mouth.
 Two seconds later he spit it out and asked me how on earth I can eat that.
 After that I couldn’t get him to try this fudge for love nor money, despite assuring him that it is adequately sweetened with dates and maple syrup.

 There are times when I surprise myself at how well a recipe turns out.
-I mean, I expected this one to be good (it was inspired by and adapted from my recipe for Paleo Brownie Batter, which is one of my favorite healthy indulgences), but it goes so far beyond good.
+I mean, I expected this one to be good (it was adapted from my recipe for Paleo Brownie Batter, which is one of my favorite healthy indulgences), but it goes so far beyond good.
 Especially considering it’s full of real food ingredients and won’t blow your healthy eating to smithereens.

 Here are a few more homemade candy recipes to inspire you…

 One of the keys to making healthy chocolate treats that you can enjoy more frequently like this Protein Chocolate Fudge is to choose a healthier sweetener alternative instead of sugar.
 Use unsweetened chocolate and/or unsweetened cocoa powder and instead of adding regular sugar, so you can use a more natural sweetener (like honey or maple syrup) or a low or no-calorie sweetener (such as stevia or erythritol).

 I always think of fudge as a special occasion treat.
 As a kid, the only time we had fudge in my family was on holidays like Christmas and Easter!
 But there's no reason fudge can't be healthy, and when it's healthy there's no reason we can't fit it into our regular eating habits, right?
 This recipe is chock full of nutrient-dense ingredients:

 - Unsweetened almond milk

 - Pure vanilla extract